 Covid-19 Virus Information

-At Burleigh Heads Psychology we understand that over the past few months the regulations and recommendations regarding COVID-19 Virus are changing rapidly and most of us are feeling confused and anxious.
+At Burleigh Heads Psychology we understand that over the past 2 years the regulations and recommendations regarding COVID-19 Virus are changing rapidly and most of us are feeling confused and anxious.
 Our priority is your wellbeing so here are some tips for coping during this uncertain time and some information about how you can continue or begin to access services without exposure to infection by engaging in telehealth consultations with your preferred clinician.
 Please see the eligibility criteria at the bottom of the page.

 Tips for coping with coronavirus anxiety

-As the number of coronavirus cases rise across Australia, the level of anxiety within the community is increasing.
+As the number of coronavirus cases rise and fall across Australia, the level of anxiety within the community is increasing.
 Feelings of worry and unease can be expected following a stressful event, such as the recent declaration of a global pandemic, however, it is important that we learn to manage our stress before it turns to more severe anxiety and panic.
 This information sheet outlines some useful strategies which can help both adults and children cope with the stress or anxiety experienced as a result of the coronavirus outbreak.

 Learn the facts